 Most people who get their news online, especially via blogs, are familiar with posts formatted like a list.
 We see them all the time.
 Some sites specialize in roundups like TopRoundups.
-Despite what Nuttall says on his blog, list posts make life easier for busy people.
 Here’s why:

 They’re Easy To Read